ClemiDouce/BigDive/README.md

 Avoid sea urchins, eels and algae that want to block your way to your future fortune.

-Windows / Linux / Android / HTML avaiblable to download here : https://thedupy124.itch.io/big-dive
+Windows / Linux / Android / HTML avaiblable to download [here !](https://clemidev.itch.io/big-dive)